pooriajr/pooriar/_posts/2021-05-11-code-is-comfortable.md

 date: 2021-05-11 18:15 -0500
 ---

-Before I started coding, I was an illustrator and deisgner.
+Before I started coding, I was an illustrator and designer.
 My work was visual and artistic.
 Most of all, it was subjective.

 I struggled with that part of the work.
 I had to convince not only clients, but myself, that my work was worth money.
 That part was way harder than doing the work itself, and I never got good at it.